1 hour (30 minutes hands on)

 You will need kitchen roll and a sheet of muslin

 To start, you want to remove any excess liquid from the ricotta.
 Lay out a sheet of muslin, drain the ricotta from it's liquid then place on the muslin cloth.
 Bring in the sides of the cloth to enclose the muslin and squeeze gently to strain any excess liquid.
 Now unwrap the ricotta and place on a plate still inside the cloth.
 Using a spatula, spread out the ricotta on the cloth.
 Cover with more kitchen roll and press down with your palms so that the kitchen roll sucks up the rest of the moisture from the ricotta.
 Leave to stand for 30 minutes while you prepare the nettles.

-Boil a kettle of water and carefully tip the nettle tips into a colander over the sink.
-Pour the boiling water over the nettles until wilted slightly (this will remove the stings).
+Boil a kettle of water and blanch the nettles for two minutes (this will remove the stings).
 Using your hands, pick off and discard the tougher stalks from the nettles leaving just the leaves.

 Drain half the nettles on kitchen paper and leave aside until later.
 With the other half, squeeze out any moisture, then finely chop and place in a mixing bowl.

 Once the ricotta has strained, scrape from the kitchen paper into the mixing bowl with the egg yolks and Parmesan and season with salt and pepper.

 Pour the flour into the bowl and stir briefly until just combined (the trick to soft, delicate gnudi is to work the mixture as little as possible).
 The mixture should be soft and moist, with small lumps of ricotta visible.
 Tip onto a lightly floured surface then, using your palms, roll into a smooth sausage shape around the thickness of a £1 coin.
 Using a sharp knife, cut into 2cm long dumplings.
 Keep gnudi in the fridge until ready to serve.